 Students who do not meet the criteria for Qualifying elaborated above may petition to continue in the program.
 The student must write a letter to the Director of Graduate Studies (DGS) outlining their argument for making an exception in their case to the Qualifying criteria.
 The student must also acquire a letter of support from their Major Advisor (their advisor at the end of the second semester of their program).
-The petition and letter of support must be received by the DGS no later than five (5) business days before the first day of the semester after the student is notified of their failure to Qualify.
-The DGS will bring the petition and letter of support to the faculty members of the Curriculum Committee, who will make a final determination within two weeks of the start of the semester (the deadline to drop all courses and be refunded for tuition and fees).
+The petition and letter of support must be received by the DGS no later than June 1.
+The DGS will bring the petition and letter of support to the faculty members of the Curriculum Committee, who will make a final determination within one week.
 There is no further appeal of the decision by the Curriculum Committee.
 During the semester in which the student petitions for continuance, they must maintain continuous enrollment.
-As they are considered not making sufficient progress in their program, however, the student will be ineligible for departmental employment or funding during this semester.